web-extend/web-extend/docs/guide/essentials/project-structure.md

 ### rsbuild.config.js

-WebExtend uses [Rsbuild](https://rsbuild.rs/) as the bundler.
+Bext uses [Rsbuild](https://rsbuild.rs/) as the bundler.
 You can customize Rsbuild configurations through either:

 - The `rsbuild` option in `bext.config.js` file
 - A separate `rsbuild.config.(ts|js|mjs)` file